psahu1110/Motor-Speed-Prediction/README.md

 Visualized feature correlations using a heatmap for better understanding.

 2. Feature Selection-
-Chose features with high correlation with the target output for model building.
+Choose features with a high correlation with the target output for model building.

 Outlier Handling and Multicollinearity